-Ms Wardle-Jackson was admitted as a minor patient to Porirua Hospital about four different times, as well as spending six weeks at Oakley Hospital, between 1967 and 1973, and was just 14 years old at her first admission.
-While in psychiatric hospital care she suffered physical assaults, was administered ECT and given Paraldehyde as punishment, she was secluded as a punishment and was also sent to F Ward as a punishment.
-She witnessed other patients being assaulted, and was tattooed, made to work, smoked cigarettes, and was deprived of a good education while she resided at Porirua Hospital.
+Ms Wardle-Jackson was admitted as a minor patient to psychiatric hospitals about four different times between 1967 and 1973, and was just 14 years old at her first admission.
+While in psychiatric hospital care she suffered physical assaults, was administered ECT and given Paraldehyde as punishment, and she was secluded as a punishment.
 She was discharged from the care of the Superintendent in about February 1971.